 Therapeutic footwear.1 Custom or customizable insoles and extra-depth diabetic shoes may reduce peak plantar pressures by 30% or more.8 Under Medicare, the Diabetic Therapeutic Shoe Program stipulates specifically which circumstances result in eligibility for these devices.

-Integrated foot care.1 Multidisciplinary teams—including podiatrists, endocrinologists, and vascular surgeons—improve ulcer healing rates and amputation prevention.
+Integrated diabetic foot wound care.1 Multidisciplinary teams—including podiatrists, endocrinologists, and vascular surgeons—improve ulcer healing rates and amputation prevention.

 References